pallets-eco/flask-sqlalchemy/docs/binds.rst

 SQL statements and is usually a connection or engine.
 In Flask-SQLAlchemy binds are always engines that are created for you automatically behind the scenes.
 Each of these engines is then associated with a short key (the bind key).
-This key is then used at model declaration time to assocate a model with a specific engine.
+This key is then used at model declaration time to associate a model with a specific engine.

 If no bind key is specified for a model the default connection is used